 Before administering the treatments, the animals were weighed and separated into 5 groups (Phosphate Saline Buffer-PBS, Diazepam, Passiflora brand 1, Passiflora brand 2, and Passiflora brand 3).
 Each animal received a solution according to its weight, with a standardized administration volume of 10 mL/kg of body weight.
-We designate Passiflora 1, Passiflora 2, and Passiflora 3, as they were medicaments from three different manufacturers.
-Details of the characteristics of the three brands of the study are included in table 1.
+We designate Passiflora 1, Passiflora 2, and Passiflora 3, as they were drugs from three different manufacturers.
 After recording the weight gain, the animals received the specific substance for each group via gavage, half an hour before being introduced to the tests.
-The animals received 3 doses at different times, half an hour before the Elevated Plus Maze test (EPM) in the first week, half an hour before the Hole Board test (HB) in the second week, and 24 hours before euthanasia after the last weighing in the third week.
-An interval of 1 week between tests was established so that there was no interference from the responses performed in the EPM test in the HB.
-In addition, the 1-week interval between tests was chosen to make sure that the responses found are a function of a single dose administered and not the additive effect of one dose against another (KAPALKA, 2010).
+The animals received 3 doses at different times, half an hour before the Elevated Plus-Maze test in the first week, half an hour before the Hole Board test in the second week, and 24 hours before euthanasia after the last weighing in the third week.
 The dosages used were: Diazepam at a dose of 1.5 mg/kg diluted in PBS for the positive control group.
-According to previous studies, we used the dosage of 400 mg/kg Passiflora extract diluted in PBS for all animals of the three groups of Passiflora brands.
+According to previous studies, we used the dosage of 400 mg/kg Passiflora extract diluted in PBS for all animals of the three groups Passiflora brands.

-Elevated Plus Maze
+2.3 Elevated Plus-Maze test

 The anxiolytic activity was measured using the Elevated Plus Maze test.
 The apparatus consists of two open arms (50 cm long x 10 cm wide) and two closed arms (50 cm long x 10 cm wide x 40 cm high for closed arms), perpendicularly arranged and interconnected by a center square (10 cm long x 10 cm wide).
 The maze was elevated 50 cm above the ground.
-30 minutes after the dose administration, the animals were placed individually in the central square of the maze with the face facing the open arm, with their back to the evaluator, being able to explore the environment during a 5-minute test period (PELLOW et al., 1985).
+30 minutes after the dose administration, the animals were placed individually in the central square of the maze with the face facing the open arm, with their back to the evaluator, being able to explore the environment during a 5-minute test period.
 All sessions were recorded using a video system.
 The time it took the animal to move from the open arm to any of the closed arms was recorded by the evaluator.
 The videos were watched and the time spent in each arm was recorded with the aid of two STOP WATCH® stopwatches, counting the time in the open and closed arms.
 After each rat, the box was sanitized with 20% alcohol to prevent traces of the previous animal from interfering with the decisions of the next subsequent rat.